agherzan/yubikey-full-disk-encryption/README.md

 ## LUKS passphrase creation scheme

-Passphrase for unlocking volumes encrypted with LUKS can be created in two ways using [Yubikey challenge-response](https://www.yubico.com/products/services-software/personalization-tools/challenge-response) feature:
+The passphrase for unlocking volumes encrypted with LUKS can be created in two ways using [Yubikey challenge-response](https://www.yubico.com/products/services-software/personalization-tools/challenge-response) feature:

 * Challenge only mode (1FA)
 * Challenge + password mode (2FA)

 In *Challenge only mode* you have to create custom challenge (1-64 characters length) and write it to *ykfde.conf*.
-Keep in mind that challenge you set will be stored in cleartext inside in */etc/ykfde.conf* and initramfs image:
+Keep in mind that challenge you set will be stored in cleartext inside in */etc/ykfde.conf* and the initramfs image:

 ```
 YKFDE_CHALLENGE=12345678
 ```

-Yubikey response which is 40 character length string can look like this *bd438575f4e8df965c80363f8aa6fe1debbe9ea9* and will be used as your LUKS passphrase.
-In this mode possession of your yubikey is enough to unlock LUKS encrypted volumes (1FA).
-It allows for easy unlocking volumes on boot without user action.
+The Yubikey response which is a 40 character length string will look like this *bd438575f4e8df965c80363f8aa6fe1debbe9ea9* and will be used as your LUKS passphrase.
+In this mode possession of your yubikey is enough to unlock a LUKS encrypted volume (1FA).
+It allows for the easy unlocking of volumes at boot time without need for user action.

-In *Challenge + password mode* you will be asked to provide custom *password* which will hashed using SHA256 algorithm to achieve maximum (64) character length for any given password and used as a challenge:
+In *Challenge + password mode* you will be asked to provide a custom *password* which will be hashed using the SHA256 algorithm to achieve the maximum character length(64) for any given password.
+The hash will be used as the *challenge*:

 ```
 YKFDE_CHALLENGE= password -> printf password | sha256sum | awk '{print $1}' -> 5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8
 ```

-This password will never be stored and you have to provide it everytime you want unlock LUKS volume.
-It will be concatenated with yubikey response and assembled as your LUKS passphrase with 104 (64+40) character length:
+This password will never be stored and you will have to provide it everytime you want to unlock the LUKS volume.
+It will be concatenated with the yubikey response and assembled as your LUKS passphrase for a total character length of 104 (64+40).

 ```
 CHALLENGE=5e884898da28047151d0e56f8dc6292773603d0d6aabbdd62a11ef721d1542d8